CEMeNT-PSAAP/MCDC/docs/source/install.rst

 `Conda <https://conda.io/en/latest/>`_ is an open source package and environment management system that runs on Windows, macOS, and Linux.
 It allows for easy installing and switching between multiple versions of software packages and their dependencies.
-Conda is really useful on systems with non-standard hardware (e.g. not x86 CPUs) like Lassen. mpi4py is often the most troublesome dependency
+Conda is really useful on systems with non-standard hardware (e.g. not x86 CPUs) like Lassen, where mpi4py is often the most troublesome dependency.

 First, ``conda`` should be installed with `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ or `Anaconda <https://www.anaconda.com/>`_.
 HPC instructions: